 There’s a lot on the line for infomercial product pushers.
 They spend millions for a late-night or midday spot.
 If the stuff doesn’t move, the infomercial gets killed and the product itself banished to the world of obscurity.

 So which infomercials provide enough dazzle to keep the phones ringing and the credit card numbers rolling in?
+We found a list of the top products in the last 50 years but below you will see what is hot now.
 It looks like larger-than-life personalities and even bigger promises nab the most customers.
 Here are the top 10 bestselling and popular infomercial products: